aammd/Habitat_Filtering/MS/OrgSize2.md

 with the homogenized community.
 We sterilized plants by thoroughly rinsing them with water, followed by 70% ethanol, and then hanging them upside down to dry overnight.
-We confirmed that this technique removed all invertebrates and most detritus by dissecting a steralized bromeliad.
+We confirmed that this technique removed all invertebrates and most detritus by dissecting a sterilized bromeliad.
 Plants were replaced in a similar local habitat to their original, and enclosed in a 2mm mesh cage to prevent colonization by insects.

-The experiment lasted for 2 weeks, after which we sampled and preserved all macroinvertebrates, and a sample of zooplankton and bacteria.
+The experiment lasted for 12 days, after which we sampled and preserved all macroinvertebrates, and a sample of zooplankton and bacteria.
 Macroinvertebrates were identified while live and preserved in ethanol.
 Zooplankton were collected on 50-micron Nytex mesh and fixed in 5% buffered